SafeExamBrowser/seb-server/docs/exam_list.rst

 .. note::
     For batch-action the same validation is done like for the single action delete and archive.
 Archive of an exam is only possible if it is not currently running but finished or up-coming.
-Delete is always possible and you habe to be cearfull while deleting exams in batch.
+Delete is always possible and you have to be carefully while deleting exams in batch.

 After you have started the batch-action the result pop-up of the batch-action will show you the progress and how many has been processed and also how many as failed due to invalid state for batch-action or due to an error.